Horizon 7.8 AT Review

 - Carrying costs — Using workout apps rather than built-in training means you will likely have ongoing costs with the ownership of this treadmill.

-On one hand, basically everything we love about the new (and more affordable) 7.4 AT carries forward to the Horizon 7.8 AT treadmill.
+On one hand, basically everything we love about the new 7.4 AT carries forward to the Horizon 7.8 AT treadmill.
 Looking at it strictly from a running standpoint, it ticks all the boxes.
-It has a larger-than-standard running deck, which is great for high intensity training (though not necessary for those looking to walk or jog).
+It has a larger-than-standard running deck, which is great for high intensity training, although not necessary for those looking to walk or jog.
 A top speed of 12 mph and a max incline of 15 degrees is plenty sufficient to keep you at a brisk pace and burning plenty of calories along the way.
-While this unit does benefit from an upgrade to a 4.0 continuous-duty horsepower motor, its output remains untouched.
+While this unit does benefit from an upgrade to a 4.0 CHP (continuous-duty horsepower motor), its output remains untouched.

 As noted above, the grip-mounted roller controls for speed and incline are very practical and effective, regardless of whether you’re running intervals or just want to change up your pace and incline on the fly.
 After a few uses you’ll quickly realize how intuitive these controls really are.